MicrosoftDocs/quantum-docs-pr/articles/README.md

   organization of the table of contents of the documentation website.
 - All the images should be stored in `articles\media` and not in the articles folder.
-- The titles of the articles, the names in the TOC and the *iud* of the metadata should be as close as possible among them and represent clearly the H1 header of the Markdown document.
+- The titles of the articles, the names in the TOC and the *uid* of the metadata should be as close as possible among them and represent clearly the H1 header of the Markdown document.